 The application is subject to the California Environmental Quality Act (CEQA), Guideline 15107, which states that the IS/MND must be adopted 180 days after the application is accepted as complete.
 Sixty days after adoption of the IS/MND, the lead agency must approve, disapprove or conditionally approve the project.
 In this case, the application and IS/MND are being concurrently presented.
-The application was deemed completed on October 19, 2017.
-Therefore, final action on the project must be completed by April 17, 2018.
+The application was initially deemed complete on October 19, 2017.
+However, the applicant asked to place the application on hold to conduct additional outreach on November 13, 2017.
+The application was deemed complete again on March 21, 2018.
+Therefore, final action on the project must be completed by September 17, 2018.